Stereotactic Body Radiation Therapy or Intensity-Modulated Radiation Therapy in Treating Patients With Stage IIA-B Prostate Cancer

 After completion of study treatment, patients are followed up every 6-12 months until death or study termination.

-Stage II Prostate Adenocarcinoma Prostatic Neoplasms Adenocarcinoma Intensity-Modulated Radiation Therapy (IMRT) Stereotactic Body Radiation Therapy (SBRT)
+Stage II Prostate Adenocarcinoma, Adenocarcinoma, Intensity-Modulated Radiation Therapy (IMRT), Stereotactic Body Radiation Therapy (SBRT)

 You can join if…